-Applicants must submit the following documents to the Embassy of Japan in their home countries by [3 March 2023].
+Applicants must submit the following documents to the Embassy of Japan in their home countries by 3.
+March, 2025.
 Early submission of applications and documents is encouraged.
 The submitted documents will not be returned.

-Document Original Сору 1) Application Form 1 2 2) JET Programme Applicant Self-Report of Medical Condition(s) 1 2 3) Certified Record/Transcript • Inclusive of all college/university courses.
-1 2 • If a physical copy is not provided by your institution, a printed copy of the digital version must be submitted.
+Document Original Copy 1) Application Form 1 2 2) JET Programme Applicant Self-Report of Medical Conditions 1 2 3) Certified Academic Record/Transcript Inclusive of all college/university courses.
+1 2 • If a physical copy is not provided by your institution, a printed copy of 1 2 the digital version must be submitted.
 4) Essay (Statement of Purpose) • Typed, single-sided, double-spaced on A4 paper (210mm x 297mm) or letter-sized paper (8.5in x 11in), not exceeding two pages.
-This page limit 1 2 must be strictly observed.
+This page limit must be strictly observed.
 1 2 • The essay is to be in Japanese or the designated language for CIR applicants, and the designated language for ALT applicants.
-5) Certification of Graduation • If you have not graduated yet, you must submit a certificate of expected 1 2 date of graduation. • If a physical copy is not provided by your institution, a printed copy of the digital version must be submitted.
-6) Letters of Reference • References written in either Japanese or English must be submitted.
-2 2 each • If you have not graduated yet, one of the referees must be someone related to your university.
-7) Teaching or language proficiency qualifications (TEFL/TESL/TESOL/JLPT) (Only for applicants with these types of 0 3 qualifications).
-8) Document which shows your nationality (passport, etc.) 0 3 9) Criminal Record (Only for applicants with a criminal history) • In the case the applicant is unable to obtain their Criminal Record by the 1 0 time of application, a document proving you have applied will be accepted.
-In this instance, the Criminal Record itself must then be submitted by [12 April 2023]. • Please see 6.
-1) in regards to obtaining a Criminal Record.
+5) Certificate of Graduation If you have not graduated yet, you must submit a certificate of expected date of graduation.
+1 2 If a physical copy is not provided by your institution, a printed copy of the digital version must be submitted.

+6) Letters of Reference References written in either Japanese or English must be submitted.
+If you have not graduated yet, one of the referees must be someone related to your university.
+2 2 each 7) Teaching or language proficiency qualifications (TEFL/TESL/TESOL/JLPT) (Only for applicants with these types of qualifications).
+0 3 8) Document which shows your nationality (passport, etc.) 0 3 9) Criminal Record (Only for applicants with a criminal history) In the case the applicant is unable to obtain their Criminal Record by the time of application, a document proving you have applied will be accepted.
+In this instance, the Criminal Record itself must then be submitted by 17.
+March, 2025.
+Please see 6.
+(1) in regard to obtaining a Criminal Record.